 “Is There an Islamist Political Advantage?”
 In Annual Review of Political Science, vol. 17 (May/June 2014).
 (With Pauline Jones Luong)

 “Commitment to the “National” in Post-Conflict Countries: Public and Private Security in Lebanon.”
-Revise and resubmit.
+Journal of Conflict Resolution (forthcoming 2022).
 (With Dominika Kruszewska, Christiana Parreira and Sami Atallah).
 (Pre-analysis plan 20170907AA available here.)

 “Voices of Arab Youth: Challenges and the Consequences of Exclusion.”
 Research project in Lebanon and Tunisia.
 (With the Lebanese Center for Policy Studies, Aytuğ Şaşmaz and Daniel Baissa, supported by the International Development Research Centre, Government of Canada)